quanterall/HaskellMaterials/basics/04-type-classes.md

 Type classes can be found in few languages.
 Haskell and Scala are the primary examples of where, but a version of them can be found in Rust's "traits".
-C++20 also has the "concepts" feature, which ultimately is an extended (and seemingly much more powerful) version of type classes / traits.
+C++20 also has the "concepts" feature, which ultimately is (or was supposed to be?) an extended (and seemingly much more powerful) version of type classes / traits.

 A type class can be described as a constraint on a type variable, which is how you'll see them in source code for the most part.
 The definition of a type class is a definition of what capabilities